 Where to Stay in Bimini

 There used to be a Bimini Cruise with cabins that allowed you to stay on the ship while visiting the island.
 However it’s since been discontinued so staying at one of the few Bimini hotels or Airbnb’s are the only option for overnight stays.
 While we typically enjoy Airbnb’s we wanted all the amenities a resort offered for our romantic getaway.
+If you are interested in trying Airbnb you can sign up here to save $40 on your first stay.
+Don’t be nervous, here are 8 tips to guarantee a great Airbnb experience.

 We chose to stay at Resorts World Bimini by Hilton.
 Opened in 2015 it’s fairly new and had everything we wanted.
 There is a spa and gym on-site.
 The rooms are very modern and each one has a balcony.